Drabble/AMT_Labo01/README.md

 ### Docker compose

-The following docker-compose.yml file is used to bring up the whole set up:
+The **topology-amt** folder contains the docker-compose.yml file which is used to bring up the whole set up:

 ```
 version: '2'